aihpi/kisz-time-series/README.md

 ## Installation

-You can find instructions on how to use this materials check [here](/notebooks/01_introduction.ipynb).
+You can find instructions on how to use this materials [here](/notebooks/01_Introduction.ipynb).

 ## FAQ